11 min read

 4. Practical experience trumps certifications alone - Build, document, and demonstrate your skills

-5. Targeting in-demand skills accelerates progression - Cloud security, IAM, and GRC are all growing areas
+5. Targeting in-demand skills accelerates progression - AI security, cloud, and GRC are all growing areas

 6. Networking opens doors - Community involvement often matters more than credentials